-Euthanasia can be a very stressful experience for both the pet and the family, but can be that much more stressful in the clinic setting.
-Many pets get very anxious during the trip to the vet’s office or have a negative association with visits there.
-Mobility of the animal is also a factor, such as a large dog that can no longer stand or an elderly family that can no longer lift the pet for transport.
-The family is also made to grieve in public, which can be very upsetting for all.
-At home, your family is able to grieve more freely and take comfort in each other.
-Euthanasia is a very personal experience, and people approach it with different expectations.
-Every pet is unique and your family can decide how their final moments should be.
+Euthanasia can be a stressful experience for both the pet and the family especially in the clinic setting.
+Pets can get very anxious during a trip to the vet’s office or have a negative association with visits there.
+Mobility of the animal is also a factor, such as a large dog that can no longer stand or an elderly family member that can no longer lift the pet for transport.
+In the clinic setting, the family has no other option but to grieve in public.
+At home, your family can grieve more freely and take comfort in each other.
+Euthanasia is a very personal experience and people approach it with different expectations.
+Every pet is unique, and your family can decide how their final moments should be.

 Common reasons to be at home:

 Determining the quality of life for your pet is a personal decision and best determined by you and your family.
 I will help answer any questions you may have regarding your pet’s present condition.
 I am available for consults over the phone or in your home.
 You know your beloved pet better than anyone and together, you can decide when the time is right.

 I will answer any questions and discuss your situation on a phone consultation prior to my visit.
 You know your pet best and how to make him most comfortable.
 He may particularly love a spot in the yard in the sun or his favorite fluffy bed.
 Treats and an abundance of love and affection are a wonderful way to spend their last day.
 A nice piece of music or aromatherapy (like lavender) can make for a serene and relaxing environment for everyone present.
 Consider who you may want present including other pets, children, or extended family.